Crashprn/CS_5060/Midterm/README.md

 The lease-to-own or american option provides the smallest store profit and best store selling price over 10,000 iterations.
 The smallest store profit is due to the early selling of the stores which causes the stores to lose profit from merchandise.
 The best store price is due to the algorithm being able to sell the store before it becomes too negative.
+However, after running the code multiple times the opposite is true when the inflation doesn't out pace the drift.
+In these cases, the american option tends to make less in both store profit and store selling price.

 ### How does it compare to the standard lease-to-own?

-The standard lease to own greatly out performs profit the American style option because the market fairly stable and the profit coming into the store from merchandise largely out produces the loss in value of the store.
+The standard lease to own greatly out performs profit the American style option because the is market fairly stable and the profit coming into the store from merchandise largely out produces the loss in value of the store.
 It does not perform as well as the American option in store price because the store cannot be sold until the very end of the lease.
-However this nmumber is negligable compared to the profit of merchandise.
+Thus, if inflation out paces the appreciation of the property the store will always be sold at a loss.

 ## Part B